 }

 By identifying this module as not complete, we say that some of the dependencies in this module need to be provided by another module.
 That’s the case of Application, which comes from AppModule.
 When we require this AnalyticsManager from a dependency injection, dagger will use this method, and will detect that it needs another dependency, Application, which will be requested to the object graph (almost there!).
-We also need to specify this module as a library, because dagger compiler will detect that AnalyticsManager is not been used by itself or its injected classes.
+We also need to specify this module as a library, because dagger compiler will detect that AnalyticsManager is not being used by itself or its injected classes.
 It’s acting as a library module for AppModule.

 We will specify that AppModule will include this one, so back to previous class: